shivam6862/AuthsRoutes/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Description

 AuthsRoute is an innovative web application that simplifies the process of authintication.<br/>

+Our project is a web application built using React and Node.js that allows users to authenticate and access protected content.
+The authentication process involves user registration, login, and session management, which is handled by the Node.js backend using libraries like JSON Web Tokens (JWTs).<br/>

+When a user registers, they can enter their email and password, which is securely hashed and stored in a database.
+The user can then log in using their email and password, and the server will authenticate the user using the stored hashed password.
+If the authentication is successful, the server will return a JWT to the client, which can be used to authenticate subsequent requests to protected routes in the React frontend.<br/>

+In the frontend, users can access protected content by navigating to authenticated routes.
+If a user attempts to access a protected route without being authenticated, they will be redirected to the sign-in page.
+Once logged in, the user will have access to the protected content until they sign-out or their session expires.<br/>

+Our project implements best practices for security and user authentication to ensure that user data is protected and only accessible to authorized users.<br/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>